 bringing the United States in to the World War & when the Japanese attcked Pearl Harbor on December 7th, 1941, Roosevelt directed the nation's manpower into war.

 - Roosevelt died in office two weeks before the surrender of Germany.

-Overview of what there is to see within this mammoth open-air memorial;
+Overview of what there is to see within the mammoth open-air memorial: